Jana is an amateur archaeologist who examined her first rock at the age of 2. She likes to group ancient discoveries together in fun lists.

 When farmer Lucas Ramirez decided to renovate the walls of his home, he discovered a national treasure.
-In 2005, Ramirez, who lives in rural Guatemala, removed the kitchen's plaster and was stunned to find Mayan murals underneath.
+In 2005, Ramirez, who lived in rural Guatemala, removed the kitchen's plaster and was stunned to find Mayan murals underneath.

-Once the news got out, other families in town took new interest in their walls and soon four more homes produced Mayan murals.
+Once the news got out, other families in town took a new interest in their own walls and soon four more homes produced Mayan murals.
 One showed fireballs falling from the sky, signaling the rage of the gods.
 The scene in the Ramirez kitchen is the so-named "conquest dance."
 Historians linked it to the 1650s when the Spaniards found the community and forced them to build a church, a building that still stands today.

-2. Poolside Mosaic
+2. The Poolside Mosaic

 1. Caynton Caves

-It's not clear when the Caynton Caves were found but the entrance is invisible unless a person knows what to look for.
-Resembling a rabbit's den, the hole is located on a farm near Shifnal.
+It's not clear when Caynton Caves were found but the entrance is invisible unless you know what to look for.
+The entrance, which resembles a rabbit's den, is located on a farm near Shifnal.
 One inside and a meter underground, the view is astonishing.
-A tunnel opens into a system of paths, chambers, arches and there is even a font.
+A tunnel opens into a system of paths, chambers and arches and there is even a font.
 Everything inside was carved from the sandstone caves themselves.

 © 2017 Jana Louise Smit